mccarrmb/phobos-lab/README.md

 ## Requirements

 Phobos Lab currently supports GZDoom with any shareware or commercial IWAD.
-The application is currently built to run on Windows, Linux, and macOS (all builds are amd64).
+The application is built to run on Windows, Linux, and macOS (all builds are amd64).

 ### Build Requirements